 NPAC SMS responds to M-SET.

 NPAC SMS issues, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange an M-EVENT-REPORT for the subscriptionVersionStatus equal to “old” to the current service provider SOA.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current service provider SOA responds to M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 After a tunable amount of days, the subscription version is purged by the NPAC SMS housekeeping process.